CpanelInc/ea-podman/DESIGN.md

 ### Must be able to operate on arbitrary images.

-This will allow for an almost limitless amout of services, apps, etc without any maintenance on our part.
+This will allow for an almost limitless amount of services (micro and macro), apps, etc without any maintenance on our part.

 ## Maintainability